shadow578/framework-hc32f46x-ddl/README.md

 | `wm8731`        | wm8731 audio codec middleware  |

 > Note: middleware is added to the include path, and can be included with `#include "<middleware_header>.h"`

+> Note: while this list should be up-to-date, you can always check the [middleware directory](./middleware) for the latest.

 ### board definition